Domaine Derain: Classic Burgundies

 Luckily, we have been fortunate to secure some of the red version of the Allez Goutons again this year.

-It is a fresh lively red wine made from the Pinot Noir grape variety with low alcohol (around 11%) and designed for early drinking.
+It is a fresh lively red wine made from the Pinot Noir grape variety with moderate alcohol (12.5%) and designed for early drinking.
+We should add here that everyone we have shown this wine to over the past week or so has been delighted with the depth of flavour and the energy displayed by this wine.

 This is yet another example of how a red wine can be made lighter and fresher by incorporating direct press juice which is much lower in tannins and other polyphenols than the macerated juice.